 There are 10 categories of eligible workers, including:

-The credits are calculated based on wages paid to the employees and can provide up to a $9,000 savings over two years.
+The credits are calculated based on wages paid to the employees and can provide up to $9,600 in savings per employee over two years.

 You’ll need to ask a tax professional to help you optimize the Form 5884 tax credit.